-Data Seal of Approval
+Data Seal of Approval awarded

 ICPSR became one of the first six data repositories to earn the Data Seal of Approval designation.

-Created by the Data Archiving and Networked Services archive in The Netherlands and overseen by an international board, the Data Seal of Approval is meant to demonstrate to researchers that data repositories are taking appropriate measures to ensure the long-term availability and quality of data they hold.
+Created by the Data Archiving and Networked Services archive in The Netherlands and overseen by an international board, the Data Seal of Approval is intended to demonstrate to researchers that data repositories are taking appropriate measures to ensure the long-term availability and quality of data they hold.

 The seal sets forth 16 guidelines related to trustworthy data management and stewardship.
 It is awarded after an online self-assessment regarding a data repository's adherence to the guidelines.
 The assessment is reviewed by the DSA Board.

 ICPSR celebrated the 50th anniversary of its founding by Warren Miller.
 A year of events included a symposium featuring Nobel laureate and former ICPSR Council Member Elinor Ostrom.

 Receptions were held at the Official Representatives meeting, as well as at various professional meetings.